lunes, 23 de diciembre de 2024

 (2) Sense and Sensibility

 (32) "Sense and Sensibility resembles Mansfield Park in being in places not only serious but solemn."
 Irony is confined to lesser figures.
 Elinor is a faultless character, too much weight is placed on her.
 The plot requires the main character to be passive, which is a serious drawback.
 Elinor is an ideal balance of sense and sensibility.
 The novel is based on a patterning of character, symmetries, etc. Jane Austen guides the reader, Elinor is her main mouthpiece; Brandon is used to comment on her.
 Willoughby becomes suspect when his character is not commented on.
 The best way of using minor characters: "she uses a few traits and applies them to a wide variety of subjects" and functions.
 Rank or wealth are not estimable in themselves for Jane Austen, but only because of the opportunities they allow.
 All the characters are gentry: there is no place for servants in Jane Austen's literary schemes.
 Character and plot are balanced in Jane Austen's novels—but the plot of Sense and Sensibility is more mechanical and there are some coincidences and improbabilites (less than in Dickens, Hardy, etc.).
 The settings and the weather are used as an organizing force—they are not symbolic, though.
 A strong sense of time and place.
 (57): "An abrupt opening to a scene is therefore clearly deliberate (...)
 Jane Austen's own abruptness emphasizes Lucy's awkwardness."
-Money concerns, figures, etc. equivalents only in Trollope.
+Money concerns, with figures, etc. —equivalents only in Trollope.
 (61): "Jane Austen does not merely analyse a situation, she reproduces it so that the time it takes the reader to grasp its implications appears to delay the narrative no more than it would arrest the action in real life."

 No hay comentarios: